-[The product of (1.00 + the Periodic Return) for each Reference Period] - 1.00
+[The product of (1.00 + the Periodic Return) for each Reference Period] - 1.00 you will receive only your principal amount and the Minimum Supplemental Redemption Amount at maturity.

 The Basket Return will be rounded to the nearest ten-thousandth and then expressed as a percentage.